duckduckgo/duckduckgo-help-pages/_docs/privacy/favicons.md

 ---
+title: How DuckDuckGo keeps favicons anonymous
-title: Favicons
+nav_title: Anonymous Favicons
+description: DuckDuckGo doesn’t track you.
+That’s the DuckDuckGo privacy policy in a nutshell.
-category: Privacy
+category: DuckDuckGo Search Privacy
-order: 244
+order: 1000
 ---

 Within [DuckDuckGo Search](https://duckduckgo.com) we show favicons (small website logos) for a better user experience.
 These favicons are requested from our servers rather than from websites directly, because it can be surprisingly complicated to locate a favicon for a website — they can be stored in a variety of locations and in a variety of formats.
 We've developed our behind-the-scenes service to understand these edge cases and simplify retrieval within our search engine.